-In accordance with the Scheme's Constitution, the Scheme distributes income adjusted for amounts determined by the Responsible Entity.
+In accordance with the Scheme's Constitution, the Scheme distributes income adjusted for amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
 Such distributions are recognised as payable when they are determined by the Responsible Entity of the Scheme.